jmsaltzman/pi_setup/README.rst

 Steps:
 ------
 1. "raspi-config.txt" has the settings I prefer for the "raspi-config" program.
 2. Setup wifi or wired access with the desktop taskbar "Wireless & Wired Network Settings" program, upper right.
-2b.
-If using wireless, 'sudo nano /etc/network/interfaces' and comment out the "iface eth0..." line.
+If using wi-fi only, 'sudo nano /etc/network/interfaces' and comment out the "iface eth0..." line.
 3. 'sudo apt-get -y update ; sudo apt-get -y upgrade ; sudo reboot'
 4. Get this repo with 'git clone https://github.com/jmsaltzman/pi_setup'
 5. cd pi_setup